 Therefore, employers are encouraged to think twice before denying employment to every applicant with a criminal record.
 Depending on the situation, you may have a viable case of employment discrimination.

-- The Nevada Gaming Control Board
+- The Nevada Gaming Control Board,

-- The Nevada Gaming Commission
+- The Nevada Gaming Commission, and

 The primary purpose of pardons is to restore civil rights and possibly the right to possess firearms.